HOW TO BEST PREPARE FOR YOUR FIRST CLASS

 Do you have a gentle class or a class for beginners?

 All classes at Rebel Yoga are for all levels.
 Come with a beginners mindset and be gentle with yourself (mentally and physically) during the practice.
 We also have Rebel Flow for Newbies, Set a Bit Meditation, Mellow Flow, and Slow Your Roll for those that are looking for a slower paced class.
-For detailed class descriptions, go to the Schedule tab and click on 'view details' next to class name.
+For detailed class descriptions, go to the Schedule tab and click on 'the class name'.

 I’ve never practiced yoga before.
 What class should I take?
 Do I need to pre-register for the class I want to take?